"Did you hit Hailey?" the anger-management counselor stabbed at Jason.

 He’d ‘abused’ her in the subtlest way possible.

-He’d been raised to be kind, generous, trusting, and to believe in others, so he just kept giving her chances.
+Jay had been raised to be kind, generous, and trusting.
+Raised to believe in others.
+So he just kept giving Hailey chances.

 Did they have a name for "permissive-abuse?’

-She was a clinging child who needed discipline, she wasn’t a woman; a committed partner to elevate them both.
+She was a clinging child who needed discipline, not a stable woman; nor a committed partner to elevate them both.

 She’d make some half-hearted effort and be affectionate, and bam, he’d happily give her money, friends, connections, logos, websites, clients, and more.